lumina-desktop/lumina-docs/lumina.rst

 * Provides a plugin-based interface design.
 This allows the user to make the desktop as light or heavy as desired by choosing which plugins to have running on their desktop and panels.
   This plugin-based system is similar to Android or other modern operating systems.

-* Sincle, easy-to-use :ref:`Lumina Configuration` utility controls all the different configuration options for the desktop in one location.
+* Single, easy-to-use :ref:`Lumina Configuration` utility controls all the different configuration options for the desktop in one location.

 * Intelligent "favorites" system for creating quick shortcuts to applications, files, and directories.